Greenwashing | Why Do Fashion Brands Find It So Hard To Be Transparent?

 When you see a brand guilty of greenwashing or woke-washing, don’t be afraid to call attention to their marketing tactics and fake efforts, especially if they’re a well-known, extremely popular brand that you know is capable of implementing better practices in their production process.
 Social media platforms like Twitter and Instagram often have whole communities of fashion lovers advocating for change within the fashion industry.
 It’s time for clear, transparent, change.
 As consumers, you have the influence and the right to demand better from the people who provide fashion for you, not only for your sake or their workers’ sakes but for the planet’s too.

-+ Words: Erica Danielle Garcia, Contributor at Luxiders Magazine
++ Words: Erica Danielle Garcia, Luxiders Magazine